SEIR-7-06/installfest/mac-dev-tools.md

 # Installfest Step 1: Mac Development Tools

-#### Plan Overview

-1. Upgrade operating system to Maverick or Yosemite.
-1. Install Xcode and Command Line Tools, the most basic built-in coding tools for Mac.
-2. Install Homebrew, a package manager for Mac.
-(Package managers are programs that help you install external tools and keep them updated with the latest versions.)
-3. Configure git, a version control system.
-(Version control systems are programs that help you keep track of changes in your code.)
-4. Install and configure Sublime Text, a text editor specialized for writing code.
-5. Install oh-my-zsh, a program that adds extra features to the Terminal.
-6. Install the Chrome web browser.
+## Operating System & Command Line Tools

 If you don't already have an account for the Mac App Store, follow the instructions on Apple Support to <a href="https://support.apple.com/kb/PH11499?locale=en_US" target="_blank">create a Mac App Store account</a>.

-## Operating System & Command Line Tools

 Before class starts, we suggest you upgrade your operating system to OS X Maverick or Yosemite.
 We don't recommend you use El Capitan *yet*, because some of the tools we use have not been updated for El Capitan. **Do not upgrade your operating system during WDI.**

 To check what version of OS X you're running:

 1. Click the apple icon in the top left of your computer screen.
 2. Select "About This Mac" from the dropdown menu.
 3. Read the version information from the window that pops up.

 If you are not using Maverick or Yosemite, detailed instructions for upgrading your operating system are available through Apple support: <a href="https://www.apple.com/support/osx/upgrade" target="_blank">How to upgrade to OS X Yosemite</a>.